tszip/tszip/README.md

 ### Jest

-You can add your own `jest.config.js` to the root of your project and tszip will **shallow merge** it with [its own Jest config](./src/createJestConfig.ts).
+You can add your own `jest.config.mjs` to the root of your project and tszip will **shallow merge** it with [its own Jest config](./src/createJestConfig.ts).

 ### ESLint

-You can add your own `.eslintrc.js` to the root of your project and tszip will **deep merge** it with [its own ESLint config](./src/createEslintConfig.ts).
+You can add your own `.eslintrc` to the root of your project and tszip will **deep merge** it with [its own ESLint config](./src/createEslintConfig.ts).

 ### `patch-package`